Healthdirect Free Australian health advice you can count on.

 Do I need to worry about rip currents?

-Rip currents (sometimes called a 'rip') are the number one hazard on Australian beaches and cause on average 19 deaths every year.
-These are strong currents beginning around the shore that run away from the beach.
-Being caught in one may feel like you are in a flowing/moving river.
-Not all rip currents flow directly out to sea.
-Some may run parallel to the beach before ultimately heading out to sea.
+Rip currents (sometimes just called a 'rip') are the main hazard on Australian beaches.
+Rips are strong currents that begin near the shore that run away from the beach.
+Being caught in a rip may feel like you are in a flowing/moving river.

-• Raise an arm and call out for help, you may be rescued.
+• raise an arm and call out for help, you may be rescued

-• Swim parallel to the beach or towards the breaking waves until you escape the rip current.
+• swim parallel to the beach or towards the breaking waves until you escape the rip current

 What should I know about waves and a large surf?

-Plunging/dumping waves break suddenly and can knock you over and throw you to the bottom with great force.
+waves break suddenly.
+They can knock you over and throw you to the bottom with great force.
 These waves usually occur at low tide where sandbanks are shallow.
-They can cause injuries to swimmers, particularly spinal and head injuries, so you should never try and bodysurf on one of these waves.
-If in doubt, ask a lifesaver or lifeguard for safety advice.

-Spilling waves have white water tumbling down the face of the wave.
-They usually have less force and are the safest for body surfing.
-They are found in sheltered bays where the sea floor slopes gradually, and near sandbanks at high tide.
+They are the safest for body surfing.
+They are found in sheltered bays where the sea floor slopes gradually.
+Sometimes they can be found near sandbanks at high tide.

-Surging waves may never actually break as they approach the water’s edge because the water below them is very deep.
-These waves occur in rocky areas around cliff faces and where the beach drops off quickly.
-They can be very dangerous because they can knock swimmers over and drag them back into deep water.
+These waves are found in rocky areas around cliffs and where the beach drops off quickly.
+They can be very dangerous.
+They can knock you over and drag you back into deep water.

 How can I keep my children safe at the beach?